MicrosoftDocs/windows-ai-docs/docs/windows-ml/custom-operators/IMLOperatorKernel_Compute.md

 ---
 title: IMLOperatorKernel.Compute method
-description: Computes the outputs of the kernel. ms.date: 4/1/2019 ms.topic: article
+description: Learn about the IMLOperatorKernel.Compute method.
+This method computes the outputs of the kernel, and its implementation should be thread-safe. ms.date: 4/1/2019 ms.topic: article
 keywords: windows 10, windows machine learning, WinML, custom operators, Compute